This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Contains a light fragrance — not suitable for families that need a completely unscented product
+• Light fragrance not ideal for babies needing a completely unscented product.

 Check Latest Price